 There is also a Frugal Innovation Group LinkedIn group: www.linkedin.com/groups/7417611/

-Frugal Innovation and Digitalization: Crossing Boundaries and Creating Impact is one of the tracks at the 2020 R&D Management Conference being held at the University of Strathclyde, Glasgow, from 27 June-1 July – see more information here.
+Frugal Innovation and Digitalization: Crossing Boundaries and Creating Impact is one of the tracks at the 2021 R&D Management Conference being hosted by the University of Strathclyde, Glasgow, from 7-8 July 2021 – see more information here.

 Suchit Ahuja, Assistant Professor, Business Technology Management at Concordia University – John Molson School of Business.
 Visit his LinkedIn profile here.